Parametric stereo: Development

 The development of Parametric Stereo was as a result of necessity to further enhance the coding efficiency of audio in low bandwidth stereo media.
 It has gone through various iterations and improvements, however, it was first standardized as an algorithm when included in the feature set of MPEG-4 Audio.
 Parametric Stereo was originally developed in Stockholm, Sweden by companies Philips and Coding Technologies, and was first unveiled in Naples, Italy, in 2004 during the 7th International Conference on Digital Audio Effects (DAFx'04).

+Approaches

+The implementation in MPEG-4 is based on specifying the relative amount, delay, and correlation (coherence) of left and right channels by each frequency band in the mixed mono audio.
+Special handling is given to transient signals, as the approach would otherwise cause unacceptable delays.
+Compared to intensity stereo coding, which does not record delay or correlation, PS can provide more ambience.

+Modifications to PS continue to be proposed.